 So what type of clothing should you wear to a garage sale?

 We suggest dressing down a bit to help you in price negations.
-If you are wearing fancy clothes and shoes especially with designer labels, garage sale hosts will know you can afford it and may be less inclined to let you haggle on the price.
+If you are wearing fancy clothes and shoes especially with designer labels, garage sale hosts will know you can afford it and may be less inclined to let you haggle on the price at garage sales.

 You don’t want too look too bad though!
 You still want to look presentable of course, but wearing nice clothing will present an image that you can probably afford asking price of whatever it is you are interested in.